flemay/3musketeers/README.md

    1. Use `Edit Cloudflare Workers` template
    1. Update the `Token name`
    1. Permissions:
-      - Account - Cloudflare Pages - Edit
+      1. Account - Cloudflare Pages - Edit
-   - Remove other permissions
+      1. Remove other permissions
    1. Include your account
-   1. Set a TIL
+   1. Set a short-lived TTL
    1. Click `Continue to summary`
-1. These values will be used in section `1.
+1. These values will be used in the following section `1.
 Envfile`
-1. Do not forget to delete the API token once it is not longer used

 #### 1. Envfile